 Federal agencies, including those in eastern Oregon continue to face challenges when attempts are made to increase pace and scale.
 In 2014, the Oregon Department of Forestry presented Oregon Senate Bill 357, a report to the state legislature on, Federal Forest Management.
 Section 1(1) of SB 357 requests, "The identification of potential approaches to diversifying revenue sources and improving the level of revenue available to increase the pace and scale of federal forest management."
 In other words, finding ways to expand funding sources and the availability of funds is crucial to increasing the timeliness and size of forest management projects.
-The report also indicates the amount of NEPA completed is a limiting factor for increasing the pace and scale of restoration work on federal forest lands.
-Projects that are implemented are often found to be too small of acreage size or the treatment prescribed is not extensive enough for overall wildfire mitigation upon first entry.
+The report also indicates the amount of NEPA completed is a limiting factor for increasing the pace and scale of are often found to be too small of acreage size or the treatment prescribed is not extensive enough for overall wildfire mitigation upon first entry.
 Other contributing factors include reduced staff, extensive detailed environmental analysis to avoid litigation, competing priorities (ODF 2014) or actual litigation.